grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 }
 ~~~

-This kind of composition is beneficial when a different recipient is
-needed each time `DoSomething()` is called (much like in case of
- previously discussed approach of passing recipient as a method
- parameter), but at the same time (contrary to passing recipient as a
- method parameter), the code using the `Sender` should not (or cannot) be
- responsible for supplying a recipient.
+This kind of composition is beneficial when a new recipient is needed each time `DoSomething()` is called (much like in case of previously discussed approach of receiving a recipient as a method parameter), but at the same time (contrary to the mentioned approach), it is not the code using the `Sender` that should (or can) be responsible for supplying a recipient.

 To be more clear, here is a comparison of two approaches: passing
 recipient inside a message: